-One survivor later and the man is resting in bed only to wake up and find himself well-tended.
-His name is Andrew Braddock (Michael York: THE OMEGA CODE [all]), or so he tells the two men who rescued him.
-A retired Mercenary named Montgomery (Nigel Davenport: PHASE IV) and the man himself, Dr. Paul Moreau (Burt Lancaster: SORRY, WRONG NUMBER, THE MIDNIGHT MAN, TWILIGHT'S LAST GLEAMING, IL GIORNO PRIMA).
+One survivor later and the Walking man is resting in bed only to wake up and find himself well-tended.
+His name is Andrew Braddock (Michael York: LOGAN'S RUN, THE OMEGA CODE [all]), or so he tells the two men who rescued him: A retired Mercenary named Montgomery (Nigel Davenport: PHASE IV) and the man himself, Dr. Paul Moreau (Burt Lancaster: SORRY, WRONG NUMBER, THE MIDNIGHT MAN, TWILIGHT'S LAST GLEAMING, IL GIORNO PRIMA).
 Moreau was able to save Andrew's life, but not the life of his shipmate, who they buried four days ago.
-When Andrew tells Montgomery that he and his mates were adrift for 17 days, the man's amazed.
+When Andrew tells Montgomery that he and his mates were adrift for 17 days, Andrew is amazed.
 Moreau gives Andrew a cursory inspection, and marvels, "It's truly amazing, how the flesh re-asserts itself."

 That evening, Andrew has dinner with with Moreau, Montgomery, and Moreau's adopted daughter, Maria (Barbara Carerra: EMBRYO).
 Naturally, Andrew finds himself attracted to the lovely and silent Maria, yet uncomfortable by the baggy-faced, oddly moving servant, M'Ling (Nick Cravat: THE MIDNIGHT MAN).

 Andrew stays in a walled off compound where, by day, he is free to roam the island, but by night, he must stay inside for fear of the wild animals.
-Paradise has it's charms, especially in the presence of Maria, but Braddock wants to return home to 19th Century England (there's just something about the chill.
+Paradise has its charms, especially in the presence of Maria, but Braddock wants to return home to 19th Century England (there's just something about the chill.
 And the rain.
 And the fog.
-And the sooty smog, let's not forget that!).
+And the filth and sooty smog.
+And the defacating and urinating in the street!
+Let's not forget that!).
 Moreau assures Andrew that, while few ships pass by the island, it's been a long time since the last one so they are due.
 That's pretty vague, true, but beggars can't be choosers.

 As we eventually discover, Dr. Moreau has been experimenting on animals.
 His experiments involve changing animals from beasts to human.
 Unfortunately, all of the animals ...er... manimals ... are male (allowing the creatures to have mates might have helped the whole "Civilized" thing).
 Moreau is carrying out his experiments for the best of reasons, at least that's what he thinks in his demented little bean.
 Having traveled the world and witnessed first-hand man's inhumanity to man, Moreau wants to know if such cruelty is part of the animal condition or the human condition.
 He is slowly making animals into humans to see if they can lose their wild, bestial nature.
 As brilliant a scientist as Moreau obviously is, his philosophy has more than a few flaws.